jbienz/SuperFan/Sketches/README.md

 ####Shutdown####

 Informs the controller that a session is ending.
-Currently the controller responds to this command by setting both motors to speed 0.
+Usually the controller responds to this command by setting all motors to speed 0.
 Simulators should send this command when exiting from the game.

 - Command: '0' (ASCII 0x30)
 - Param1: Ignored